rocher-ros/co2_domains_publication/README.md

 Before running the script, dowload the datasets in the public repositories:

-The datasets required can be found freely in the Swedish Natial Data Service: https://doi.org/10.5878/pxa2-vy55
+The datasets required can be found freely in the Swedish National Data Service: https://doi.org/10.5878/pxa2-vy55